magento/knowledge-base/.github/CONTRIBUTING.md

 To add an article, create a new markdown file in the desired category + section.
 Articles must include the standard metadata table with title and labels.
 Labels can be omitted.

 ### Edit article content
-You can rename article, edit its content, labels, or links to files.
+You can rename an article, edit its content, labels, or links to files.

 #### Rename article